Explore

 Overview

 Take a 5.5 hours round-trip, down to Plantation Country and explore one of three plantations.
-Whitney Museum Plantation: During the 90-minute walking tour, visitors will gain a unique perspective on the lives of the enslaved people on a Louisiana sugar plantation, learning their stories through the real oral histories recorded by the Federal Writers Project during the Depression.
+Self - Guided Audio Whitney Museum Plantation: During the 90-minute walking tour, visitors will gain a unique perspective on the lives of the enslaved people on a Louisiana sugar plantation, learning their stories through the real oral histories recorded by the Federal Writers Project during the Depression.
 Laura Creole Plantation: The Best History Tour in the United States.
 Tour includes The Maison Principale (Big House), Oak Alley Antebellum Plantation: Explore the most photographed plantation in Louisiana, this home was built in 1839 and was originally name Bon Séjour.
 The quarter mile avenue of 28 giant, live oaks leading up to the house, they dubbed it Oak Alley.

 City: New Orleans